Efficiency of estimators for locally asymptotically normal quantum statistical models: Introduction

 where $\{ \sigma_{h} : h\in\R^{D^{2}-1}\}$ is a family of classical/quantum-mixed Gaussian shift model.
 Later, Lahiry and Nussbaum \cite{low_rank} extended their formulation to models that comprise non-faithful density operators but have the same rank.
 Note that these formulations are not a direct analogue of the weak LAN defined by (\ref{eq:lan}); in particular, the convergence to a quantum Gaussian shift model is evaluated not by the convergence in distribution but by the convergence in trace norm.
-In this sense, their formulation could be referred to as a `strong' q-LAN.
+In this sense, their formulation could be referred to as a `strong' q-LAN (cf., \cite{GillGuta}).
+Meanwhile, Gu\c{t}\u{a} and Jen\v{c}ov\'a \cite{GutaJencova} also tried to formulate a `weak' q-LAN based on the Connes cocycle derivative, which was sometimes regarded as a proper quantum analogue of the likelihood ratio.
+However, they did not establish an asymptotic expansion formula which would be directly analogous to \eqref{eq:lan}.

 A different approach to a `weak' q-LAN was put forward by the present authors \cite{qlan_first, qcontiguity}.
 Given two quantum states $\rho,\sigma\in\S(\H)$ on a finite dimensional Hilbert space $\H$, define the {\em square-root likelihood ratio} $\Ratio\left(\sigma\mid\rho\right)$ of $\sigma$ relative to $\rho$ as the positive operator $R$ satisfying the quantum Lebesgue decomposition $\sigma=R\rho R+\sigma^{\perp}$, where the singular part $\sigma^{\perp}$ is the positive operator that satisfies $\Tr\rho\sigma^{\perp}=0$.
 The notion of (weak) q-LAN is defined as follows.
 (See \cite{qcontiguity} for details.)